2004 Carinthian state election

-The 2004 Carinthian state election was held on 7 March 2004 to elect the members of the Landtag of Carinthia.
+The 2004 Carinthian state election was held on 7 March 2004 to elect the members of the Landtag of Carinthia, Austria.

 The election was a victory for the first-term Freedom Party of Austria (FPÖ) government under Jörg Haider, which repeated its strong performance from the previous election.
 This came despite difficulties on the federal level and recent defeats in other state elections, as well as a strong challenge from the Social Democratic Party of Austria (SPÖ).
 The Austrian People's Party (ÖVP) lost almost half its voteshare, while The Greens won seats for the first time.

 Background

 Prior to amendments made in 2017, the Carinthian constitution mandated that cabinet positions in the state government (state councillors, Landesräten) be allocated between parties proportionally in accordance with the share of votes won by each; this is known as Proporz.
 As such, the government was a perpetual coalition of all parties that qualified for at least one state councillor.

 In the 1999 state election, the FPÖ became the largest party in a state legislature for the first time in history, winning 42% of votes cast.
 FPÖ leader Jörg Haider became Governor.